alexeymezenin/laravel-best-practices/README.md

 ### **Business logic should be in service class**

-A controller must have only one responsibility, so move business logic from controllers to service classes.
+A controller must have only one responsibility, so move business logic from controllers to service classes or using repository and interface.

 Bad: